Tree-Structured Data Clustering-Driven Neural Network for Intra Prediction in Video Coding: Related Works

-Recently, deep learning-based video coding has been developed rapidly.
-The neural network-based intra prediction offers a reliable solution to the above-mentioned challenge.
-Some investigations on deep learning-based intra prediction have been carried out.
-Due to the correlation between the target block and the surrounding available reference pixels, the texture features of the local area can be learned through neural networks for more accurate prediction.
+Recently, neural network-based intra predictions in video coding have been developed rapidly and achieved impressive performance.
 In \cite{b7}, a fully connected network-based intra prediction (IPFCN) is proposed to learn an end-to-end mapping from neighboring reconstructed pixels to the target block.
 The neural networks are fed by 8 reference lines above and on the left side of the target block.
-The output of each network is the prediction result of pixels in raster order in the spatial domain.
-IPFCN-S has a single network that is trained utilizing an unclassified dataset, while IPFCN-D has two networks that are trained by the data from the non-angular modes (DC and Planar) and the other angular modes separately.
-IPFCN-S and IPFCN-D could achieve 2.6\% and 3\% bitrate saving, respectively.
+Two variants of IPFCN: IPFCN-S and IPFCN-D are designed.
+IPFCN-S has a single network that is trained utilizing an unclassified training data, while IPFCN-D has two networks that are trained by the data from the non-angular prediction modes (DC and Planar) and the other angular prediction modes separately.
+IPFCN-S and IPFCN-D could achieve 2.9\% and 3.4\% BD-rate improvement over HEVC, respectively.